MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-process-sales-returns-cancellations.md

 ---
-title: Using a Sales Credit Memo to Process Sales Returns or Cancellations | Microsoft Docs
+title: Using a Sales Credit Memo to Process Sales Returns or Cancellations
 description: Describes how to create a sales credit memo, directly or through a sales return order, to process a return, cancellation, or reimbursement for items or services you have been received payment for.
 author: SorenGP